aspnet/AspNetSessionState/Readme.md

 2. Run build.cmd.
 This will build Nuget package and run all the unit tests.
 3. All the build artifacts will be under aspnetsessionstate\bin\Release\ folder.

+## How to contribute
+Information on contributing to this repo is in the [Contributing Guide](CONTRIBUTING.md).

 ## Settings of the module and providers

 + #### Microsoft.AspNet.SessionState.SessionStateModule